Dubai: Is it safe for employees to use ChatGPT in office?

 The premier exhibition for the safety and security industry got underway on Tuesday

 Do you delete chat history after using ChatGPT?
-IT (information technology) experts say it’s a must to avoid potential data leak and security breach.
+IT (information technology) experts say it is a must to avoid potential data leak and security breach.

 “The primary ChatGPT risks related to the security landscape data are privacy, confidentiality and cyber fraud risks.
 Any information entered into ChatGPT – if chat history is not disabled – may become a part of its training dataset.”